DIFFERENTPROGRESS/RainbowHole-AI-Wiki/README.md

 These properties contradict the original decentralized philosophy of the internet.

-Leviathan proposes a different model: **intelligence as a distributed public utility**, hosted and operated collectively by its users.
+Rainbow Hole proposes a different model: **intelligence as a distributed public utility**, hosted and operated collectively by its users.

 ---

 # 2. Conceptual Overview

-Leviathan separates artificial intelligence infrastructure into three independent layers:
+Rainbow Hole separates artificial intelligence infrastructure into three independent layers:

 1. **Local computation**
 2. **Distributed knowledge storage**